Standedge Tunnels: Construction

 Outram was the site engineer and Brown was superintendent and surveyor.
 During July 1795, John Evans was appointed to manage boring the tunnel.
 By mid-1796, 795 yd of tunnel had been cut, some of which had been lined.
 Considerable effort had been spent constructing small tunnels to supply waterwheels to raise spoil and water from intermediate adits.
 By the autumn, concerned that such work was expensive, Outram abandoned building extra workfaces and concentrated on boring out from both ends.
-Although cheaper, the completion date was extended.
+While this was cheaper, the completion date was extended.

 Other factors had slowed progress: a shortage of funding and poor working practices also contributed.
-Cutbacks in drainage provision hampered tunnelling as larger quantities of water entered the workings.
+Cutbacks in drainage provision hampered tunnelling, as larger quantities of water entered the workings.
 In September 1797, Outram advised the committee that Thomas Lee, the contractor, had made large losses as a result of the difficulties and could not complete his contract.
 He was awarded more money for timber, an increased rate per yard for completion and an extra year in which to finish the tunnel.